Breaking News

 • Judge Rules Arkansas Must List Same-Sex Partners as ‘Parents’ on Birth Certificates

-Source: THV11 - Posted: about 9 years ago
+Source: THV11 - Posted: 9 years ago

 An Arkansas judge has purported to "strike down" part of the state's law on birth certificates, a move that would allow a child's birth certificate to list two women or two men as the "parents."
 Pulaski County Circuit Judge Tim Fox late Tuesday afternoon declared parts of the state's birth certificate law unconstitutional since the U.S. Supreme Court purported to redefine marriage for the entire nation.